Some people are of the opinion that dirt bike movies are almost as exciting to watch as actual dirt bike events themselves.

 $123,276

-Directed by Dennis Hopper, Easy Rider gained recognition from the Library of Congress for its cultural, historical, and aesthetic significance, earning a place in the National Film Registry.
+Directed by Dennis Hopper, Easy Rider was recognized by the Library of Congress for its enduring cultural and historical value, securing a spot in the National Film Registry.

-While more of a classic biker movie than a traditional dirt bike film, Easy Rider was honored with two Academy Award nominations: Best Original Screenplay, and Best Supporting Actor for Jack Nicholson's unforgettable performance.
+Although primarily a classic biker film rather than a true dirt bike story, Easy Rider earned two Academy Award nominations—including Best Original Screenplay and Best Supporting Actor for Jack Nicholson’s iconic role.

 DocumentarySport